dac-os/courses/README.md

 ## Creates a new modality.

-When creating a new modality the user must send the modality code, course and creditLimit.
+When creating a new modality the user must send the modality code, name, course and creditLimit.
 The modality code is used for identifying and must be unique in the catalog.
 If a existing code is sent to this method, a 409 error will be raised.
-And if no code, or course, or creditLimit is sent, a 400 error will be raised.
+And if no code, or name or course is sent, a 400 error will be raised.

 	POST /catalogs/:catalog/modalities